A3 : an Analytical Low-Rank Approximation Framework for Attention: Related Work

 Interestingly, there are several works proposing or leveraging the solution in~\Cref{eq:qera:solution} for various applications.
 DRONE~\citep{drone} and SVD-LLM~\citep{svd-llm} directly apply the solution to approximate all linear layers in Transformers.
 QERA~\citep{qera} uses it to build high-precision low-rank terms to compensate for output quantization error, while CALDERA~\citep{caldera} further proposes iterative methods to quantize the low-rank terms, achieving performant sub-2.5-bit post-training quantization.
 Palu~\citep{palu} reduces KV cache size by decomposing key and value weight matrices with the solution and caching smaller intermediate activations instead of original keys and values.
+ESPACE~\citep{espace}, a training based method, extends the base $L_2$ objective by incorporating outlier, gradient information, and per-layer selection of the calibration strategy to maximize fine-tuning accuracy recovery.
+SLiM~\citep{slim} and Oats~\citep{oats} incorporate sparsity with low-rank to achieve an overall compression gain.
+Dobi-SVD~\citep{dobi-svd} and ACIP~\citep{acip} introduce training-based strategies to optimize per-layer rank allocation and mitigate truncation error.
+Beyond low-rank methods, quantization techniques such as Quarot~\citep{quarot}, AWQ~\citep{awq}, GPTQ~\citep{gptq} and HQQ~\cite{badri2023hqq} are often compatible with low-rank approaches for multiplicative gains such as Palu, SLiM and QERA.
+We show that \mymethod{} can also be effectively combined with quantization and creates a continuous spectrum of compression levels between discrete quantization points, yielding a way better Pareto frontier at extreme compression.

 However, these works target general linear layers and minimize the linear layer output error without considering architectural characteristics.
 In this work, we step forward to the optimization for functional components.
-We propose analytical low-rank approximation methods of compressing the \qk{}, \ov{}, and \mlp{} components that minimize the functional errors of attention scores, attention outputs, and MLP outputs, respectively.
+We propose analytical low-rank approximation methods of compressing the \qk{}, \ov{}, and \mlp{} components that minimize the functional errors of attention scores, attention outputs, and MLP outputs, respectively, in a training-free manner.